Last Updated on

 The aim of it is, the Bushnell Scout DX 1000 ARC really has the potential to land you your trophy with any weapon of your choosing.
 Whether it be the bow or the rifle, you’ll be set with the selective targeting modes and true horizontal distances.

 While the price is more than fair for such a pimped-out rangefinder, you can still save yourself some bucks while putting it where it matters most – in the bed of your truck.
-Trust The Truth with or without the ClearShot technology to put you on mark.
+Trust The Truth with ClearShot technology to put you on mark.

 But, it’s no secret that Bushnell has the luck of the draw when it comes to offering variety when it comes to lasing power.
 Perhaps, it’s not luck at all, but hard work on their part.
 And, when there’s hard work, there’s quality.
 Put your money behind the brand that does it best!